jpetrie/fetch-dependency/README.md

 - `BUILD_OPTIONS <options...>` Pass the following options to CMake's `--build` command when building the dependency.

-- `CMAKELIST_SUBDIRECTORY <path>` The path to the directory containing the `CMakeLists.txt` for the dependency if it is not located at the dependency root.
-Always interpreted as a path relative to the dependency root.
+- `CMAKELIST_SUBDIRECTORY <path>` The path to the directory containing the `CMakeLists.txt` for the dependency if it is not located at the root of the dependency's source tree.
+Always interpreted as a path relative to the dependency's source tree.

 - `OUT_SOURCE_DIR <out-var>` The name of a variable that will be set to the absolute path to the dependency's source tree.

-- `OUT_BINDARY_DIR <out-var>` The name of a variable that will be set the absolute path to the dependency's binary tree.
+- `OUT_BINARY_DIR <out-var>` The name of a variable that will be set the absolute path to the dependency's binary tree.